graphprotocol/graph-node/docs/environment-variables.md

 - `ETHEREUM_BLOCK_BATCH_SIZE`: number of Ethereum blocks to request in parallel (defaults to 50)
 - `GRAPH_ETHEREUM_MAX_BLOCK_RANGE_SIZE`: Maximum number of blocks to scan for triggers in each request (defaults to 100000).
-- `ETHEREUM_PARALLEL_BLOCK_RANGES`: Maximum number of parallel `eth_getLogs`
-  calls to make when scanning logs for a subgraph.
-Defaults to 100.
 - `GRAPH_ETHEREUM_MAX_EVENT_ONLY_RANGE`: Maximum range size for `eth.getLogs`
   requests that dont filter on contract address, only event signature.
 - `GRAPH_ETHEREUM_JSON_RPC_TIMEOUT`: Timeout for Ethereum JSON-RPC requests.